Optimal optomechanical cavity setups with highly reflecting membranes: Basic features of an optical cavity with a highly reflecting membrane inside

-Another remarkable feature of the system, which is seen from Fig.~ \ref{FF3}, is that the positions of the points where the dispersion curves of the decoupled modes (the straight lines in the figure) cross the dispersion curves of the system (at finite membrane transmission $t_m$) are not sensitive to the value of $t_m$.
+Another remarkable feature of the system, which is seen from Fig.~ \ref{FF3}, is that the positions of the points where the dispersion curves of the decoupled modes (the straight lines in the figure) cross the dispersion curves of the system (at finite membrane transmission $t_m$) are not sensitive to the value of $t_m$ (see Appendix \ref{rpoints}).
 In Fig.~\ref{FF3}, four of such points are marked with squares.
 With a variation of $t_m$, the $\omega(x)$ curves ``locally rotate" about such points.
 We term these points r-points.
-One can readily show that the positions of such points are independent of the transmission of the membrane.

-To be specific let us consider the r-points formed by the intersection of the $\omega(x)$ curves for the $\omega_\mathrm{L}$ mode calculated at $t_m=0$ and $t_m\neq0$.
-Since we are on the resonance curve for the $x$-long part of the cavity taken decoupled from the other part, the phase shift on reflection from the membrane equals $\varphi_r$.
-Thus, taking into account that the round-trip phase variation along any loop should be equal to $2\pi$ times an integer, we can write